John Calvin: Apologist for the Reformation

 3. We also have a responsibility to educate your people.
 Teach them from the pulpit every opportunity that you get.
 Teach them through your lifestyle every time they are looking at you.
 And write for them so that you will teach them when you are apart.

-Posted on November 10, 2009, in Uncategorized and tagged Apologetics, Bishop Sadolet, Blancherose, Calvin and Theological Education, Calvin as a Theologian of Worship, Calvin as Apologist for the Reformation, Calvin's Apologetics, Doctrine of Vocation, Early Church Fathers, Farel, International Calvin 500 Conference, International Calvin Conference, John Calvin, Lausanne Discourse, Reformation, Regulative Principle of Worship, Russian Calvinism, Scripture as the Rule of the Church, Viret.
+Posted on November 10, 2009, in Apologetics and tagged Apologetics, Bishop Sadolet, Blancherose, Calvin and Theological Education, Calvin as a Theologian of Worship, Calvin as Apologist for the Reformation, Calvin's Apologetics, Doctrine of Vocation, Early Church Fathers, Farel, International Calvin 500 Conference, International Calvin Conference, John Calvin, Lausanne Discourse, Reformation, Regulative Principle of Worship, Russian Calvinism, Scripture as the Rule of the Church, Viret.
 Bookmark the permalink.
 2 Comments.